quanteconuser/example_repository/README.md

 # example_repository
-A repository to model the GitHub workflow
+A repo to model the GitHub workflow